 Both Swann and Adams think that ‘Losing Heroes’ is their best album.
 “I would say I’m pretty happy with it,” Adams enthuses.
 “I think I like it as much as, we did a record years ago when we were called The Julie Dolphin …[that’s] not easy listening, it’s pretty, angry sounding some of it!
 But, I’m as happy with it as that.”

-“It’s almost like making sense out of the stuff that we did in England, and the stuff that we’ve done since we’ve been back in New Zealand,” Swan adds.
+“It’s almost like making sense out of the stuff that we did in England, and the stuff that we’ve done since we’ve been back in NZ,” Swan adds.
 “I think this one’s cracked that code a little bit.”